alexjvr1/R.temp/pyRADopt.md

 Based on this, I will subsample the .edits files to 2Mil reads, and rerun pyRAD with the subset data.
+Use a perl script (random_sequence_sample.pl).
+Which I've uploaded on gdc (and the mac).
 ```
+chmod 755
+for i in *.fq.trim.edit; do perl random_sequence_sample.pl -i $i -o subset/$i.subset.edit -n 2000000; done
 ```
+started 13:51